Starters, Salads, Soups/ Starters

 1

-In a medium skillet over medium-low heat, heat almonds until it is golden brown, and fragrant.
-Stir occasionally for about 3-5 mins.
-Set aside.
+In a medium skillet over medium-low heat, toast the whole almonds until golden brown and fragrant.
+Stir occasionally for about 3-5 minutes, then set aside.

 2